Language Translation

 • Support from local officials

-• Greatest impact to total population and fire departments within 30-mile radius
+• The most significant impact on the total population and fire departments within a 30-mile radius

-All sites will be outfitted with equipment packages that include structures and props to allow firefighters to experience live fire behavior at industry-standard levels.
+All sites will be outfitted with equipment packages that include structures and props, allowing firefighters to experience live fire behavior at industry-standard levels.

 Indiana map of volunteer fire departments receiving PPE